 How are Muscular Portfolios different from Lazy Portfolios?

 Lazy Portfolios, which arose in the 1990s, never make any changes in the percentages they allocate to whatever funds they recommend.
-Because Lazy Portfolios can’t adapt to market conditions, they subjected investors to losses of 36% to 49% in the 2007–2009 bear market, adjusted for dividends and inflation.
+Because Lazy Portfolios can’t adapt to market conditions, they subjected investors to unacceptable losses of 36% to 49% in the 2007–2009 bear market, adjusted for dividends and inflation.
 Most people find those kinds of losses in their life savings to be intolerable.

 Why is it important to keep portfolio losses low?